 Katie agrees.
 “Wistia isn’t going to be the right fit for every company, and that’s ok.
 But the responses to personal video outreach are always positive,” she said.
 “I just had one of our customers say that they shared them with their department because they were so excited by our approach.”

 While you don’t need an elaborate setup for them to look amazing, a few practical tips will go a long way in making your video voicemails appear extra sharp.
-So grab your computer, download Soapbox if you haven’t already, and prepare to impress.
+So grab your computer, log in to Wistia, and prepare to impress.

 All the usual webcam best practices apply here: keep your computer at eye level; find a well-lit room with natural light; and record somewhere private and quiet where you won’t be interrupted (or you’ll have to learn the hard way).
 If you can, try to record your video in one take, but don’t worry if it isn’t perfect.
 “It’s almost better if you make a mistake because it seems more real,” Katie said.
 “If you spend too much time rehearsing it, it’s not going to feel authentic.”